Sports Jeopardy!: Format

 For season 2, which premiered on September 23, 2015, the show changed to allow each episodes winner to return for the next episode as the returning champion; however, if a game ended with all three players finishing with zero points, it would result in three new players competing the next episode.
 This is the same format followed by Jeopardy!, in which they could compete indefinitely unless beaten; a tie between two or three players with at least one point would result in a sudden-death answer playoff, in a pre-determined category.
 This was to allow the show to be seen as more easily binge-watched.
-Under the returning champions format, four contestants won five consecutive games, including 15-day champion Vinny Varadarajan, eight-day champion Earl Holland, six-day champion Eric Park, and five-day champion Roy Hollis, with no tournament or final announced on-air for top winning contestants as of the most recent episodes.
+Under the returning champions format, four contestants won five consecutive games, including 15-day champion Vinny Varadarajan, eight-day champion Earl Holland, six-day champion Eric Park, and five-day champion Roy Hollis.
+A Tournament of Champions for season 2-3 champions was not held.

 In April 2016, Sports Jeopardy! was acquired for television by NBCSN.
 Starting on August 6, 2016, the program aired nightly for the duration of the 2016 Summer Olympics after the conclusion of nightly coverage, and moved to airing on Wednesday nights for the 2016–17 television season.
 New episodes have not aired since December 7, 2016, on any platform, with Sony Pictures officially noting that the show was "on hiatus".
 Sports Jeopardy! is no longer streaming on Crackle.
-Four years after Sports Jeopardy! ceased production, the main series began to use the theme and think music for its 2020 college championship.
+Four years after Sports Jeopardy! ceased production, the main series began to use the theme and think music for its 2020 College Championship.

+In a rare instance, Sports Jeopardy! was mentioned on the original show on March 18th, 2025.
+Champion Alex DeFrank recounted winning the show with a photo of him shown on the stage.
+This, alongside two YouTube videos showcasing a single category, are the only instances of the show being preserved in any state.